-Worldwide, financial inclusion has been seen as a complete instrument to help in the fight against unemployment, inequality and, impoverishment in addition to wealth creation and transformation in the welfare of the people.
-The term financial inclusion though has been in existence, increased in importance in the primal 20th century as a result of the relationship between impoverishment and financial exclusion by researchers (Bakari et al. 2019).
-The idea of financial inclusion has become so essential in recent years both at the global level, international levels, government establishments and non-governmental institutions with the fundamental duty of ensuring an all-inclusive society which, leads to Sustainable Development Goals of most developing nations the world over.
-Recent World Bank report has shown that 50 % of the world's adult population is estimated to be financially included globally, 92 % of the grownup people in the developed and sophisticated nations have access to conventional financial services, 43 % in Asia, 35 % in Latin America, and 23 % in Africa with Central Africa having the least in 7 % geographically.
-The low level of financial inclusion in African sub-regions researchers have argued is due to the inferior income, ingestion driven economy, less investment and, depressed economic growth (World Bank, 2017).
+Worldwide, financial inclusion has been seen as a complex instrument to help in the fight against unemployment, inequality, and impoverishment, in addition to wealth creation and transformation in people's welfare.
+The term financial inclusion, although it had existed before, increased in importance in the early 20th century because of the relationship between impoverishment and financial exclusion discovered by researchers.
+(Bakari et al. 2019) The idea of financial inclusion has become essential in recent years, at the global and international level, for government establishments and non-governmental institutions alike, whose fundamental duty is ensuring an all-inclusive society, as defined in the Sustainable Development Goals, of most developing nations the world over.
+A recent World Bank report has shown that 50% of the world's adult population are estimated to be financially included globally; 92% of grownup people in developed and sophisticated nations have access to conventional financial services, 43% in Asia, 35% in Latin America, and only 23% in Africa, with Central Africa at the global geographical low of 7%.
+Researchers have argued that the low level of financial inclusion in African sub-regions is due to the inferior income, ingestion driven economy, less investment, and depressed economic growth.
+(World Bank, 2017)

-The blunt fact is that most people in the world still have deficient to access sustainable financial services, be it in the form of savings deposit, credits or insurance, in spite of the global efforts to ensure financial inclusiveness across all nations of the world, the greater challenge lies in addressing confinement that omits people from participating in the financial sector the world over.
+The blunt fact is that most people in the world still have difficulties in accessing sustainable financial services, be it in the form of savings deposit, credit, or insurance, in spite of the global efforts to ensure financial inclusiveness across all nations of the world; the greater challenge lies in addressing the confinement that omits people from participating in the financial sector the world over.

 Financial inclusion has become a significant issue in developing countries like Nigeria, where many citizens are still not able to access basic financial services and formal financial institutions.
-The Nigeria government, like many of its counterparts in other developing nations, have tried many agendas, policies, and even strategies geared at increasing the financial inclusiveness of its people but these are yet to yield the desired results because when financial inclusion increases, the citizenry have more access to financial services to gloss their consumption and engross in more prolific actions.
-Technology, which should serve to bridge the gap of the financially excluded, has become a costly hurdle for business owners, private institutions and even government agencies in third world countries and developing economy like Nigeria, and processing tailored solutions or investing in a sophisticated financial program which has either been impossible or has resulted in too many failures.
+The Nigerian government, like many of its counterparts in other developing nations, has tried many agendas, policies, and even strategies geared at increasing the financial inclusiveness of its people, but these are yet to yield the desired results; as financial inclusion increases, citizenry have more access to financial services to increase their consumption and engage in more prolific action.
+Technology, which is supposed to be able to bridge the gap for the financially excluded, has become a costly hurdle for business owners, private institutions, and even government agencies in third world countries and developing economies like Nigeria, and processing tailored solutions or investing in sophisticated financial programs has either proved impossible or resulted in too many failures.

-However, out of the over 200 million Nigerian with about 60 % adult population according to the World Bank report of 2018, only 25 % have access to financial services (CBN reports).
-The bulk of Nigerian financially proactive and technologically understanding are located in the urban centers where economic activities are flourishing though rural communities continue to face financial exclusion (Ajide, 2014).
-Sanusi (2011) posited that the increment in the number of people being financially excluded from conventional financial systems is accountable for the advanced poverty in Nigeria.
-According to McKinsey (2014), Nigerian who could access financial services are about 21 %, Cyn-Young and Ragelio (2015) also found that Nigeria was ranked 135th out of the 176 countries measured on financial inclusion rating.
+Out of the over 200 million Nigerians of whom approximately 60% represent adult population according to the World Bank report of 2018, only 25% have access to financial services (CBN reports).
+The bulk of Nigerian financially proactive and technologically understanding citizens are in the urban centers where economic activities are flourishing, while rural communities continue to face financial exclusion.
+(Ajide, 2014) Sanusi (2011) posited that the increase in the number of people being financially excluded from conventional financial systems is accountable for the advanced poverty in Nigeria.
+According to McKinsey (2014), Nigerians with access financial services amount to approximately 21% of the country's population, while Cyn-Young and Ragelio (2015) found that Nigeria ranked 135th out of the 176 countries measured in terms of financial inclusion.

-This is the rationale behind the researcher undertaking to investigate if financial inclusion can serve as a panacea for attaining sustainable development goals in developing and third world countries.
+This is the rationale behind the researcher undertaking to investigate whether financial inclusion can serve as a panacea for attaining sustainable development goals in developing and third world countries.

-Objectives of the Study and Research Hypotheses
+Objectives of the study and research hypotheses